Fegeterika/Algorithm_Practice/README.md

-# codeWarPractice
+# Dev_Practices
-Question &amp; Solution of www.codewars.com Katas
+Just a storage of all development practices